karnvoh/India-NO2-data/README.md

 ## References:

 Vohra, K., Marais E. A., Suckra, S., Kramer, L., Bloss, W. J., Sahu, R., Gaur, A., Tripathi, S. N., Van Damme, M., Clarisse, L., Coheur, P. F., Long-term trends in air quality in major cities in the UK and India: A view from space, submitted to Atmos.
 Chem.
-Phys.,2020.
+Phys., 2020.